Cirque du Soleil ties Asian expansion to Macau

 | HONG KONG

-HONG KONG Canadian global entertainment brand Cirque du Soleil plans to use its current ZAIA showcase in Macau as a "springboard" to further its Asian ambitions, President and CEO Daniel Lamarre told Reuters in an exclusive interview in Hong Kong.
+HONG KONG Cirque du Soleil plans to use its current ZAIA showcase in Macau as a "springboard" to further its Asian ambitions, president and CEO Daniel Lamarre told Reuters.

 The Cirque is currently touring in more than 350 cities around the world, including Osaka in Japan, and will be coming to Shanghai by the end of September But Macau is as key to its Asian strategy as Las Vegas is in North America.